About

 If my availability doesn’t work for you (or you’re just looking for more options!), I highly recommend these fine folks:

 Dara Skolnick and Melissa Jean Clark are two fellow friendly web folks working with entrepreneurs and small businesses.
-Dara can take on both parts of a design and development project, and both of them can bring your designer’s work to life through code (or recommend a designer to partner with!).
+Dara can take on both parts of a design and development project, and both Dara and Melissa can bring your designer’s work to life through code (or recommend a designer to partner with!).

 Colophon